• Home

 • Kosher Salt- Just a pinch to bring the flavors out.

-Here are the steps to make this buttercream!
+Here are the step by step instructions to make this strawberry buttercream frosting!

 In a saucepan set over medium heat, cook the granulated sugar and strawberries until they are syrupy.
 5-8 min.
 It will still appear chunky and that’s fine.